iCalcify

 APR (Annual Percentage Rate) includes the interest rate plus any fees, representing the true annual cost of borrowing.
 For credit cards, the APR is typically the same as the interest rate since fees are usually separate.

 With high APR rates (24-42%), a large portion of your minimum payment goes toward interest charges.
-Only a small amount reduces the principal balance.
-As the balance slowly decreases, the minimum payment also decreases, creating a cycle that can take years to escape.
+Only a small amount reduces the principal balance, creating a cycle that can take years to escape.

 Debt consolidation can be beneficial if you can get a lower interest rate.
 Options include personal loans, balance transfer cards, or home equity loans.
 However, be careful not to accumulate new debt on the cleared cards.